odm7341/dispatchDuck/README.md

 https://mediaworks.streamguys1.com/chx_net/playlist.m3u8#novideo=true
 ```

-Note: This feature has only been tested on radio streams that use HLS with AAC.
-Results from other stream types are unknown.

-## ✨ What about Livestreams that don't have audio?

-Like the above, Plex/Emby/Jellyfin also tend to expect audio as part of their TV streams.
+### Video-only streams (Eg. Live Cameras)

-Dispatchwrapparr has the ability to mux silent audio data into video streams that contain no audio for compatibility purposes.
+If the stream is detected to have only video, then dispatchwrapparr will mux silent audio into the stream so that it can be played.

-There are two ways to add these streams as TV channels:
+If autodetection does not work as expected, there are two methods by which you can force the muxing of silent audio into the stream.

-***Method 1: Append `#noaudio=true` to the end of the stream URL***
+***Method 1: Append `#noaudio=true` fragment to the stream URL***

 In an m3u8 file, simply append a `#noaudio=true` fragment to the end of the stream URL, and dispatchwrapparr will generate dummy audio for the stream.